 Rick's Free Auto Repair Advice

-Possible causes of a P0151 02 Sensor Circuit Low Voltage (Bank 2 Sensor I)
+A P0151 trouble code is defined as: 02 Sensor Circuit Low Voltage (Bank 2 Sensor I).

 An exhaust leak can cause a P0151 trouble code

-1) An exhaust leak can cause too much outside air to enter the exhaust, causing the oxygen sensor to see too much oxygen.
+An exhaust leak can cause too much outside air to enter the exhaust, causing the oxygen sensor to see too much oxygen.
+Extra oxygen causes a low voltage at the oxygen sensor.
 See this post to learn how to check for an exhaust leak.

 A vacuum leak or air duct leak can cause a P0151

-2) There’s a vacuum leak in the engine, allowing too much unmetered air into the engine, resulting in too much oxygen in the exhaust stream.
+A vacuum leak in the engine can allow too much unmetered air into the engine, resulting in too much oxygen in the exhaust stream.

-3) There’s a tear or breach in the air duct from the air filter box to the throttle body, allowing too much unmetered air into the engine, resulting in too much oxygen in the exhaust stream.
+A tear or broken plastic tubing in the air duct from the air filter box to the throttle body can allow too much unmetered air into the engine, resulting in too much oxygen in the exhaust stream.

 Low fuel pressure or clogged fuel injectors can cause a P0151 oxygen sensor code

-4) If the fuel pressure is too low not enough fuel is entering the combustion chamber.
+If the fuel pressure is too low, not enough fuel is entering the combustion chamber.
 Combustion ends early because the fuel has been used up leaving too much oxygen in the exhaust

 Wiring issues can cause a P0151